fasteddy516/CircuitPython_JoystickXL/docs/examples.rst

 ===============

 This is a fully functional joystick with 8 axes, 24 buttons and 4 hat switches.
-Notice the only difference between this example and the basic example is the number of inputs added with ``add_input``.
+Notice the only difference between this example and the *Start Simple* example is the number of inputs added with ``add_input``.

 .. literalinclude:: ../examples/2_more_inputs/code.py